DevSrijit/commsync/docs/bulkvs-integration.md

 - API keys are never exposed in client-side code
 - Webhook endpoints validate that messages are associated with your accounts

-## Technical Details
+## Technical Components

-The BulkVS integration is implemented with the following components:
+The BulkVS integration consists of:

 - `bulkvs-service.ts`: Core service for interacting with the BulkVS API
 - `bulkvs-account-dialog.tsx`: UI for adding new BulkVS accounts